 *Standard displacement as defined by the Washington Treaty meant the weight of the ship fully armed, equipped and ready for sea excluding fuel and boiler feed water.
 It got introduced as a common nominator for all navies that allowed for comparison between ships designed for widely different areas of operation.
 All ship tonnage values in this article are given as standard displacement.

 The First Naval Treaty of London held in 1930 further extended the battleship building ‘holiday’ or moratorium until end of December, 1936.
-It kept and further reduced the total tonnage limits.
-What’s more it reduced the main gun caliber by 2″/51mm down to 14″/356mm, relevant for all new construction.
-This was largely campaigned for by the British, who were anxious to keep the military value of their existing fleet as high as possible, as long as possible.
-Since the US and Japan favored 16″/406mm weapons due to the vast Pacific fighting arena (with relative good weather and open waters) this was no small victory for the Brits.
-They wanted to bring down the displacement limit to 32.500 t (even 17.500 tons was proposed at one point) – the US insisted on 35.000 tons and it stayed.
+It kept and further reduced the total tonnage limits leading to the scrapping of several older ships.
+They wanted to bring down the unit displacement limit to 32.500 t (even 17.500 tons was proposed at one point) – the US insisted on 35.000 tons and it stayed.
 There were disagreements on the cruiser side of things as well (there happened to be a failed conference in Geneva in 1927 dedicated to the cruiser question).
 All in all this was clearly in contrast to the 1922 Treaty with mutual agreement among the parties completely gone.
 Japan was still upset by it’s lesser quota, Italy and France were in no financial state to immediately think about major new construction and finally the Soviet Union was a no show invitee.

 In late 1935 the powers met again in what we know as the Second Naval Treaty of London.
 From the get go it seemed that the chances for a new, internationally accepted agreement are very slim.